Tape drive: Design

-Magnetic tape drives with capacities of less than one megabyte were first used for data storage on mainframe computers in the 1950s.
+Magnetic-tape drives with capacities of less than one megabyte were first used for data storage on mainframe computers in the 1950s.
 As of 2018, capacities of 20 terabytes or higher of uncompressed data per cartridge were available.

 In early computer systems, magnetic tape served as the main storage medium because although the drives were expensive, the tapes were inexpensive.
 Some computer systems ran the operating system on tape drives such as DECtape.
 DECtape had fixed-size indexed blocks that could be rewritten without disturbing other blocks, so DECtape could be used like a slow disk drive.

 Data tape drives may use advanced data integrity techniques such as multilevel forward error correction, shingling, and linear serpentine layout for writing data to tape.

 Tape drives can be connected to a computer with SCSI, Fibre Channel, SATA, USB, FireWire, FICON, or other interfaces.
-Tape drives are used with autoloaders and tape libraries which automatically load, unload, and store multiple tapes, increasing the volume of data which can be stored without manual intervention.
+Tape drives are used with autoloaders and tape libraries which automatically load, unload, and store multiple tapes, increasing the volume of data that can be stored without manual intervention.

 In the early days of home computing, floppy and hard disk drives were very expensive.
 Many computers had an interface to store data via an audio tape recorder, typically on Compact Cassettes.
 Simple dedicated tape drives, such as the professional DECtape and the home ZX Microdrive and Rotronics Wafadrive, were also designed for inexpensive data storage.
 However, the drop in disk drive prices made such alternatives obsolete.